GAEUNYIM/CNN-TA-Distillation/README.md

     │
     └── resnet110_56_32_20_8.txt
 ```
-(Note) In this project, we did 16 experiment in total.
+(Note) In this project, I tried 16 experiments in total for the each `Plain CNN`, and `ResNet` set.
+Why 16 experiments are needed for each set?
+Here are the reasons.
-- The biggest size of the teacher model was `110`
+- The biggest size of the teacher model was `10`
-- The other candidates of the student models were `56`, `32`, `20`, and `8`.
+- The other candidates of the student models were `8`, `6`, `4`, and `2`.
 - Since we have 4 possible sizes of student model, there should be 2 to the power of 4 (=16) experiments to test all the cases.

 ## 4. Results
+Here are the results table contains the model accuracy for all possible distillation paths.
-1. Results from the original paper
+1. (Plain CNN) Results from the original paper.
 ![alt text](results_original_paper.png)

-2. Results from the replication with same condition
+2. (Plain CNN) Results from the replication with same condition.
 Distillation paths for plainCNN on CIFAR-100 with T=10

-3. Results from the replication with different hyperparameters condition
+3. (ResNet) Results from the replication with different hyperparameters condition.
 Distillation paths for ResNet on CIFAR-100 with T=110